spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-cloud-foundry/index.md

   caption="In a Deploy stage, choosing a GitHub file artifact as the manifest source for a server group."
 %}

-## Artifacts Referencing App Archive
+## Artifacts referencing app archive

 To use an artifact to reference an application archive (such as a JAR file from a Maven repository), choose "Artifact from execution context" in the Manifest section of the "Configure Deployment Cluster" screen, and configure the artifact details.
 {%